Colm1711/curdine/README.md

 The Primary goal of this website from the owners perspectice is as follows:

-* To view the takeaways menu
+* For users to be able view the takeaway's menu
-* To see details of the food items such as price, pictures, descriptions and reviews
+* For suer to see details of the food items such as price, pictures, descriptions and reviews
-* To be able to leave reviews
+* To be able to leave reviews and change their minds & delete the view
 * Sign up to be a registered user
-* Change their details and delete their account
+* Change their profile details and delete their account
 * See what the businesses ethos is
 * See where the takeaway is located

 The Primary goal of this website from the owners perspectice is as follows:

-* To attract customers to the business by showing eaily navigate site that can take orders eaily
+* To attract customers to the business and to navigate site easily
+* It can take orders easily from registered and non-registered users.
 * See food options and reviews that other users have left
 * Allow users to place orders